cbev0x/cbev0x.github.io/_posts/2026-07-15-IP_SPN_Research_part1.md

 ---

 *This series documents original lab research conducted in an isolated environment.
-It is educational and defensive in intent.
-Later parts that touch coercion behavior and detection are written at the behavioral level and were held pending coordinated disclosure where appropriate.*
+It is educational and defensive in intent.*